 Educate your kids first.
 Many pet supply stores and animal shelters have classes that kids can take to learn all about proper animal care.
 There are also plenty of books and trusted veterinary websites to learn more from.
 There is no excuse for not learning how to take care of a specific animal before making that purchase or adoption.
 Remember that any potential pet is a living, breathing being that deserves to be part of a loving, caring family.
-Our family's first hamster taught a valuable lesson about why parents need to educate kids before adopting a pet.
+Our family's first hamster taught a valuable lesson about why parents need to educate kids before adopting a pet because we were the second family after the first family's neglect resulted in his blindness.
 Read, absorb, and discuss all the knowledge you and the kids can before bringing a new pet home.

 Make your home pet-friendly.
 Think about what type of animal your family will be bringing home.
 Are there hidden dangers in your home that could be hazardous to your pet?
 Do you have other pets?
 How will they react to a new family member?
 Will your cat try to attack a hamster or a dog?
 If so, do not adopt those animals.
 Opt for pets that your existing animal family members will get along with or will be isolated from.
 Cats, dogs, birds, and other animals that may not be in cages need to be kept away from harmful items.
 Store chemicals in a locked cabinet, be sure there are no loose nails or chords, and check for other potential hazards.
 Pet-proofing can be much like baby-proofing.
 Let the kids help you with this so that they know and understand that pet care is serious business.